 Individuals may deduct personal property losses that are not covered by insurance or other reimbursements.
 For details, see Form 4684 and its instructions.

-Affected taxpayers claiming the disaster loss on last year's return should put the Disaster Designation "Texas/Hurricane Alex" at the top of the form so that the IRS can expedite the processing of the refund
+Affected taxpayers claiming the disaster loss on last year's return should put the Disaster Designation "North refund.

 Other Relief